iivanoo/covid-apps-observer/data/data_us/reports/resources/com.joinzoe.covid_zoe___2.4.0/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="com.joinzoe.covid_zoe 2 reviews"/>
 </p>

+> Well done<br> :date: __2021-02-15 11:52:26__

+> Have started to notice the "cases in your area" function does not work anymore.
+Discrepancies between number of cases and chart details.
+This number also fluctuates up to 50% on some days.<br> :date: __2021-02-14 10:58:38__

+> difficulty in navigation and screen has frozen several times when entering data.<br> :date: __2021-02-14 01:06:47__

 > Difficult to work.
 Repeatedly back to first page.
 Does not accept what is entered.<br> :date: __2021-02-13 18:00:23__